Short Bowel Syndrome - Epidemiology Forecast - 2034

 The short bowel syndrome epidemiology chapter in the report provides historical as well as forecasted epidemiology segmented by prevalent cases of home parenteral nutrition (HPN), diagnosed prevalent cases of short bowel syndrome, age-specific cases of SBS, gender-specific cases of SBS, etiology-specific cases in the 7MM covering the United States, EU4 countries (Germany, France, Italy, and Spain), United Kingdom, and Japan from 2019 to 2032.

-In the 7MM, the highest prevalent cases of SBS were seen in the United States, followed by EU4 and the UK in 2022.
+In the 7MM, the highest prevalent cases of short bowel syndrome were seen in the United States, followed by EU4 and the UK in 2023.

 Short bowel syndrome is more common in females as compared to males.
-In the United States, more than 67% of females are diagnosed with short bowel syndrome.
+In the United States, more than 67% of short bowel syndrome patients were female.

-In the United States, there were around 29% surgical complications and nearly 24% mesenteric infarction cases cause found in short bowel syndrome in 2022.
+In the United States, around 29% and ~24% short bowel syndrome cases were caused by surgical complications and mesenteric infarction respectively in 2023.

 Scope of the Report